 - Smaller breasts with a lifted, more attractive contour

 - Improvement in back, shoulder & neck pain, postural changes, shoulder grooving, and rashes under the breast creases

 This is a procedure that may be covered by your insurance company.
 Each insurance company has certain standards or criteria that must be documented in order to receive approval.
 The insurance company will require documentation from your primary care physician for treatment of conservative therapy for back pain, neck pain, rashes under the breast, etc. Following the consult, Dr. Short can supply you with preoperative pictures, a letter stating it is medically necessary, measurements of the breast, and support from the examination that a breast reduction will improve symptoms.
 You can then submit this information to your insurance company.

 Dr. Short is out of network with all insurance companies so we do recommend checking into your out of network benefits prior to surgery.
 With out of network benefits, the Gillian Institute does require full payment prior to surgery.
 After you submit the appropriate documentation to your insurance company, you will receive reimbursement from the insurance company at a later date if they agree the procedure is medically necessary .
-Also, please keep in mind, our office and surgery center are not able to bill the insurance company for these services since we do not have the appropriate insurance billing computer software or forms; but we are happy to provide you with the documentation for you to submit for reimbursement on your own.
+Also, please keep in mind, our office and surgery center are not able to bill the insurance company for these services since we do not have the appropriate insurance billing computer software or forms.

 Note: It is important to address any concerns with Dr. Short at the time of your consultation.
 There is some risk, as with any surgical procedure.
 Minor complications that do not affect the final outcome occur occasionally.
 Major complications are unusual.
 Dr. Short can explain the procedure and potential complications to you in detail, and she can assist you in determining if a breast reduction is right for you.